On this page:

 The advisories are routinely reviewed to ensure they remain current.
 All the advisories have been updated following the latest review.

-Under the scheme, general practices accessing the Department of Health’s Practice Incentives Program (PIP) or the Practice Nurse Incentive Program (PNIP) must be assessed by an approved accrediting agency.
-Accreditation continues to be voluntary for general practices.
+The Commission has the delegated authority to approve accrediting agencies to assess and accredit general practices.
+Under the Scheme, general practices accessing the Department of Health’s Practice Incentives Program (PIP) or the Workforce Incentive Program (WIP), which will replace Practice Nurse Incentive Program (PNIP) from 1 July 2019, must be assessed by an approved accrediting agency.

 In 2016, the Commission ran an approvals process for accrediting agencies wishing to assess general practices.
 A list of approved accrediting agencies and their contact details can be found: